Fixed Point CORDIC

 $$z_{i+1} = z_i - \sigma_i \cdot arctan(2^{-i})$$

 Where we set $x_0 = 1$, $y_0 = 0$ and $z_0 = \theta$.
 Then $\sigma_i$ becomes the sign of $z_i$.
 Which will then be the input of the algorithm.
 It should be noted that the computation $2^{-i}$ can be done by shifting the operand we are multiplying it with.
-Also, we are actually able to calculate $arctan(2^{-i})$ beforehand and store it in a table for faster computation.
+Also, we are able to calculate $arctan(2^{-i})$ beforehand and store it in a table for faster computation.

-The pseudo code for the algorithm is listed below.
+The pseudo-code for the algorithm is listed below.

 Psedo code for CORDIC algorithm

 The constant $k$ is calculated as $\prod_{i} k_i = \prod_{i} \frac{1}{\sqrt{1+2^{-2i}}}$.
-Which means this constant can also be calculated beforehand.
+Meaning this constant can also be calculated beforehand.

 Numerical aspects (fixed vs. floating point)

-The figure shows that if a high decimal precision is required, then more iterations are needed before the algorithm converges.
+The figure shows that if high decimal precision is required, then more iterations are needed before the algorithm converges.
 Which makes sense.
-We had an internal discussion whether the results would change if the angles used for the input were generated randomly instead of linearly, so both are included in the figure.
+We had an internal discussion about whether the results would change if the angles used for the input were generated randomly instead of linearly, so both are included in the figure.
 Next, we tested the error between the standard Python floating point precision and the algorithm output over the number of decimal bits.
 The results of this can be seen in the figure below

 The figure shows that beyond $12$ decimal bits the error is more or less the same.
 Even $8$ decimal bits are useful.
 Thus based on the previous two figures, we chose a $12$-bit 2-complement implementation, with a maximum of $11$ iterations before termination.
 This can be described in the $Q$-number format as $Q3.12$, where we have four integer bits with MSB being the sign bit.